fluent/fluentd-docs-gitbook/plugins/input/windows_eventlog.md

 ## Installation

-`in_windows_eventlog` is included in td-agent 3 msi by default.
-Fluentd gem users will need to install the `fluent-plugin-windows-eventlog` gem using the following command.
+`in_windows_eventlog` is included in `td-agent` 3 MSI by default.
+Fluentd gem users will need to install the `fluent-plugin-windows-eventlog` gem using the following command:

 ```
 $ fluent-gem install fluent-plugin-windows-eventlog